lluancarlo/GameServer-WebSocket/README.md

 ## Architecture

-It's really simple and peace of cake to understand.
+It's really simple and a peace of cake to understand.
 We have a server that receive all the updates from the player (both Godot and Unity clients).
 Every change that the player has (Position, in that case) will be send to the server.

 <p align="center">
     <img width="400" src="https://i.imgur.com/vEF6o0N.png" alt="Architecture">